tomtheisen/content/files/en-us/web/api/document/adoptedstylesheets/index.md

 ### Append a new stylesheet

-To append a whole new stylesheet to the `adoptedStyleSheets` property we have to create and assign a new combined array.
+To append a whole new stylesheet to the `adoptedStyleSheets` property we can mutate the existing array or create and assign a new combined array.
 This is demonstrated below using spread-syntax:

 ```js